Jean Segura Player Props: Marlins vs. Athletics

-Jean Segura -- with an on-base percentage of .195 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Miami Marlins against the Oakland Athletics, with Luis Medina on the mound, on June 3 at 4:10 PM ET.
+Jean Segura -- 0-for-3 in his most recent game -- will be in action for the Miami Marlins against the Oakland Athletics, with Paul Blackburn on the mound, on June 4 at 1:40 PM ET.

 Jean Segura Game Info & Props vs. the Athletics